 Obligations, participations, or other instruments of, or issued by, a federal agency or a United States government sponsored enterprise.
 The maximum percent of the fund per issuer is 40%.
 The maximum percent of the fund for U.S. Agencies Callables Securities is 25%.
-U.S. Government Agency/GSE securities must be rated AA, long-term, or A-1, Short-term, or better by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
+U.S. Government Agency/GSE securities must be rated in a rating category of "AA," long-term, or "A-1," Short-term, or their equivalent or higher by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 The maximum maturity for Agency Securities is 7 years.